Here I share the most useful reading tips I’ve tried and tested over the years, including:

 - Tips on retaining more

-- Tips on reading more
+- Tips on increasing reading volume

 - Tips on reading critically

 Below is what we’ll cover: